divisiblebyzero-uk/WhiskeyTrader/README.md

 A Whiskey Trading / record-keeping application.

+This repo contains the web client.
+See also a divisiblebyzero-uk/WhiskeyTrader-Server repo which contains a PHP server-side implementation.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.